uschatto/SE-Final-Project/DEPLOY.md

 - CI testing is done using Selenium testing and the respective shell commands are also configured in the Jenkins server job.

+- This is the link for the [screencast](https://drive.google.com/file/d/1sa_67aB_csmgHNcvsUO3ru7ZOlRVK5e_/view?usp=sharing) showing the Jenkins Job.

 **Set Up for Selenium Testing**

 - Install Java